BrysonL/personal-site/content/projects/vr_gpt.md

 thumbnail: "../img/vr-gpt.jpg"
 date: 2023-07-10
 title: "Voice-Activated VR Shooting Gallery"
 tldr: "This project uses Unity, the Oculus Interaction and Voice SDKs, the OpenAI Completions API (ChatGPT), and custom classes and scripts to create a 'shooting gallery' game that can be controlled by the player's speech.
-The Completions API takes an arbitrary string (generated using Wix.AI's speech-to-text transcription) and returns a target configuration in json form that is then parsed by the game to produce a novel configuration of targets.
+The Completions API takes an arbitrary string (generated using Wix.AI's speech-to-text transcription) and returns a target configuration in JSON form that is then parsed by the game to produce a novel configuration of targets.
 For a demo of the game, see [this video](#demo-vid)."
 ---
 <div class="extra-space">